 That being said, it’s not a smart move to answer every call from someone who may start to congratulate you because you won a fake gift.

 There are no gifts on phones, ladies and gentlemen.
 These scammers know how to pick the right time in crisis and attract those in need.
 Or they may find the right time to scam others who suffer from financial difficulties.
 So, when a victim answers their calls, they’ll sell them fake services or things that do not exist.

 Next time, never ever take the phone and say hello when the number is hidden.
 Also, don’t waste your time with guys from other countries on the phone.
 Most of them have nothing for you more than spam and annoying calls.
-Now, if you pick the phone and the number looks real but the guy or lady behind is specious, then, hung up immediately and reverse lookup that number.
+Now, if you pick up the phone and the number looks real but the guy or lady behind is specious, then hang up immediately and reverse lookup that number.

 Finally, report the caller to local authorities, so others can get rid of them next time.
 That’s how people can fight against spam callers and report them faster.

 Using the above solutions can help you to know if a phone number is from a spammer or someone who is real.
 That being said, many options for phone number lookup can only work for landlines.
 And for mobile phones, they’ll require a small fee for showing the full report.
 So, always start with the freeways to identify unknown callers.
 Then, use a paid tool if you find no details behind a suspicious cell phone number.